We Took a Silver Gap Year

 Far-East to Finish

-Our final section of the adventure was Malaysia, Singapore and Hong Kong, where we stayed on Penang Island, sweated our little pores out in Singapore and marvelled at the sheer scale of the architecture in Hong Kong.
+Our final section of the adventure was Malaysia, Singapore and Hong Kong.
+We stayed on Penang Island, sweated our little pores out in Singapore and marvelled at the sheer scale of the architecture in Hong Kong.

 The moral is: beware of waiting too long.
 It might never happen if you take the gamble.
 If you can afford to now, then do it!
 If you wait, who knows what might happen.
 Carpe Diem!